francoislegd/BSCV_ROS/README.md

 After the cube has been placed on the turtlebot, it had to return back to its initial position.
 But the problem was since it was too close the table(obstacle) somehow it was not possible for turtlebot to perform the 180 degree turn, also due to set inflation radius, recovery behaviour were not satisfactory, We tried different inflation radius and cost_scaling factor, but then the problem arose when turtlebot had to cross the small room and enter into main room towards the table to recieve the cube there was always edge collision with the door edges.So therefore for going back to its initial position Go_back process was divided into two parts to increase the success chances.

+In our lauch file Project_WS we mentioned the initial pose coordinates: '<node pkg="rostopic" type="rostopic" name="rostopic" args="pub -1 /initialpose geometry_msgs/PoseWithCovarianceStamped
+'{header: {seq: 0, stamp:{secs: 0, nsecs: 0}, frame_id: 'map'}, pose: {pose:{position: {x: -4.96073627472, y: 1.06203043461 , z: 0.0}, orientation: {x: 0.0, y: 0.0, z: -0.371774223976, w: 0.928323179926}}}}'"/>' so that turtlebot everytime on launch of this launch file is able to localize itslef automatically rather than bieng manually localized using 2D pose estimate from Rviz.
+But the problem was with it most of the time on lauch of this launch file, it was observed that the turtlebot was not being properly localized, the map overlayed on map seemed unmatching, therefore we changed the coordinates of the initial pose of x, y and a in the [amcl_demo.launch](https://github.com/turtlebot/turtlebot_apps/blob/indigo/turtlebot_navigation/launch/amcl_demo.launch) turtlebot_navigation package. as can be seen below:
+`<!-- AMCL -->`

+  `<arg name="custom_amcl_launch_file" default="$(find turtlebot_navigation)/launch/includes/amcl/$(arg 3d_sensor)_amcl.launch.xml"/>`

+  `<arg name="initial_pose_x" default="-4.96073627472"/> <!-- Use 17.0 for willow's map in simulation -->`

+  `<arg name="initial_pose_y" default="1.06203043461"/> <!-- Use 17.0 for willow's map in simulation -->`

+  `<arg name="initial_pose_a" default="0.928323179926"/>`

 ### On the Robotic arm